Open-Transactions/protocol-docs/docs/OTASCIIArmor.md

   [OTContract](OTContract.md) is defined as a document that is readable by humans.
 In order to be able to attach signatures, it is necessary to encode the binary data in [Base64][Base64].
+* Embedding plain-text strings in Section-Format documents when using string concatenation.
+(Lines starting with `-----` must be escaped)
-* Embedding plain-text strings in XML documents.
-As structured data format, it is impossible to safely embed arbitrary data in an XML file when using string concatenation, which is currently used to assemble XML in opentxs.
-Plain-text data can contain characters with special meaning, like `<` and `&`.
+* Embedding plain-text strings in XML documents when using string concatenation.
+  (Characters like `<` and `&` must be escaped)

 ## Encoding Algorithm